 Part IV.
 The Natural Habitation and Cultivation of Paramecium – Find Paramecium for Your Microscopic Project

 How does a paramecium reproduce? – Life cycle of paramecia

 Paramecia can reproduce either asexually or sexually, depending on their environmental conditions.

 Asexual reproduction (binary fission)

 Most of the time, paramecia reproduce asexually by splitting one cell into two cells, a process called “Binary Fission”.
 Binary Fission takes place when ample nutrients are available.
 Under favorable conditions, they may divide two or three times a day.
-The sizes of the paramecia population can grow rapidly by the binary fission.
+The sizes of the paramecia population can grow rapidly by binary fission.

 During binary fission, one paramecium cell divides into two daughter cells with identical genetical information.
 The micronucleus divides through “mitosis”, but the macronucleus divides another way, called “amitosis”.

 Mitosis is the standard way of cell division that can guarantee the equal separation of parent cells’ chromosomes.
 Centrosomes project microtubule filaments to form a mitotic spindle and pull sister chromatids evenly toward two new nuclei.

 The macronucleus can not undergo typical mitosis because it does not have a complete set of DNA and can not form paired sister chromatids.
 Instead, the macronucleus undergoes amitosis, which simply splits its DNA contents into two parts without spindle formation or the appearance of chromosomes.
 Interestingly, a new macronucleus after cell division somehow is able to keep approximately the same number of copies of each gene.